lammps/lammps/doc/src/Howto_lammps_gui.rst

 The drop down menu on the top right allows selection of different properties that are computed and written to thermo output.
 Only one property can be shown at a time.
-The plots will be updated with new data as the run progresses, so they can be used to visually monitor the evolution of available properties.
-The window title will show the current run number that this chart window corresponds to.
-Same as explained for the *Output* window above, by default, the chart window will be replaced on each new run, but the behavior can be changed in the preferences dialog.
+The plots are updated with new data as the run progresses, so they can be used to visually monitor the evolution of available properties.
+The window title shows the current run number that this chart window corresponds to.
+Same as for the *Output* window, the chart window is replaced on each new run, but the behavior can be changed in the preferences dialog.

 From the ``File`` menu on the top left, it is possible to save an image of the currently displayed plot or export the data in either plain text